shishir2305/CoderArmySheetSolutions/README.md

 ## DSA Practice - 500+ Questions

 This repository is dedicated to practicing Data Structures and Algorithms (DSA) through "500+ DSA Questions" provided by Coder Army sheet created by Rohit Negi(Uber).
-The sheet contains a comprehensive collection of DSA problems designed to enhance your problem-solving skills, algorithmic thinking, and coding abilities along with their solutions.
+The sheet contains a comprehensive collection of DSA problems designed to enhance your problem-solving abilities, algorithmic thinking, and coding abilities along with their solutions.

 ## About the Sheet